vilalali/2023811006_Assignment2/README.md

 ```

 **Next Steps:**
 1. Save this content into a file named `README.md` in the main project directory (`assignment2/`).
 2. Add the dependency libraries and their versions used in the execution in the `requirements.txt`.

-With these steps, you should have a good `README.md` that properly provides all the relevant information for your project.
-If there are any further concerns, do not hesitate to ask.